Spain is a founding member of the EBRD and an important contributor to the Bank's work.

 €4.1bn Spain-EBRD investments

-Spain is also an important contributor to multi-donor funds such as the European Western Balkans Joint Fund under the Western Balkans Investment Framework and the Early Transition Countries Fund.
-In addition, significant contributions have been made to the Multilateral Carbon Credit Fund about €78 million.
+Spain is an important contributor to multi-donor funds such as the European Western Balkans Joint Fund, under the Western Balkans Investment Framework, and the EBRD's Early Transition Countries Fund.
+In addition, significant contributions have been made to the Multilateral Carbon Credit Fund, worth about €78 million.

 The joint investment has been in Poland, followed by Romania and Hungary.
 Broken down by industry, the joint investment has been in energy, industry, commerce and agribusiness, followed by financial institutions and infrastructure.